simenlokken/traininganalyses/README.md

 The purpose of `traininganalyses` is to ease the process of working with training data from Garmin and Strava.

-For using the Strava functions, it requires you have an API set up.
+For using the Strava functions, it requires you have an API set up and using it to access your data from Strava.
 More information in the **Garmin and Strava data** subsection.

 The Garmin functions can be used on your own (or others) Garmin data as long as you have downloaded it from Garmin Connect and converted the .fit file to a .csv file.
 More information in the **Garmin and Strava data** subsection.